Nextjournal is a tool that improves data-driven research. Our notebooks make results and methods reproducible and foster model-driven debate.

 Remote work environment

-We are based in Berlin but our team is distributed across Europe and America.
+Our homebase is in Berlin but our team is working remotely from different cities across Europe and America.

 Meet the people behind Nextjournal